Thursday, December 15, 2016

 Note: The movie is led by “Presto,” a new Pixar short about a disagreement over a carrot between a magician and his rabbit.

 “WALL-E” is another one of my all-time favorite Pixar, animated and films ever.
+I saw this with my cousin after he rented it from Redbox.
 If you haven’t seen this film, you are missing out.
 At the time it was released, this film was close to “Finding Nemo,” but didn’t have the same thing that made “Finding Nemo” the best.
 I “highly” recommend this film.

 Check in tomorrow for the next installment that came closer to “Finding Nemo” than “WALL-E” did, in “Disney’s Pixar Month.”